segmentio/segment-docs/src/connections/sources/faq/join-user-profiles.md

 55f6a142bd531ec6930005fa

-While creating this table in SQL is a good strategy, we’d be remiss not to point out a few drawbacks to this approach.
+While creating this table in SQL is a good strategy, we'd be remiss not to point out a few drawbacks to this approach.
 First, you need to run this nightly or at some regular interval.
 And, if you have a large user base, it might take a while to run.
-That said, it’s probably still worth it.
+That said, it's probably still worth it.

 **How to run a query with your joined data**

-So what can you do once you have all of your ID’s mapped?
+So what can you do once you have all of your ID's mapped?
 Answer some pretty nifty questions that is.
 Here are just a few SQL examples addressing questions that incorporate more than one source of customer data.

 **Segment + Zendesk**